Why Build Steel Mountain Bike Frames?

 In case you didn’t know, I’m Joe McEwan, the founder of Starling Cycles.

-I started my career working as a stress engineer in the aerospace industry; assessing aeroplane structure for strength and designing new parts.
 For much of my career, I focused on Research and Development in the carbon composites field, developing new analysis methods and designs for the latest generation of carbon aircraft.

 So why would someone so familiar with carbon fibre choose to build bikes from steel?
 Steel is obviously an outdated and heavy material that belongs in the steam age, right?